What is the Summer Exhibition?

 What if I need an extended period of time to install?

 For more involved installations, please explain your installation process in your proposal and we can work out an alternate schedule.
-If your installation takes place over multiple days, you are invited to camp for free on our campgrounds during your install period.
-We’ve got clean running water, port-o-potties, and garbage cans.
-And there’s a lovely stream nearby for taking a dip, to boot.
+If your installation takes place over multiple days, we are able to provide housing for a few days in April (COVID-19 restrictions notwithstanding).
+Interested artists should reach out to email@example.com ahead of time.

-How can I get my work up to the show?
+How do I get my work to Wassaic?

 Artists are responsible for getting their work to and from the Wassaic Project.